Swaraag

 Swaraag is an Indo-Western Fusion band based in Rajasthan, India known for its traditional Rajasthani as well as western music.
 It comes from Swa-self, raag-raga.
 The band is founded by Arif Khan and Pratap Singh in 2014.
 The traditional music instruments such as Khartal-Morchang and Zitar make the band unique.
-They gained fame through his various live performances.
+They gained fame through their various live performances.

 The band team is also the contestant of Rising Star (Indian season 3).
 They got 92% rating by public for their first song Ghoomar.

 The band was appreciated by Indian film actor Ram Charan for their soulful music.

 Swaraag has completed more than 1000 performances worldwide.

 Musical career

 Swaraag band was founded in April 2014 when Arif Khan, a freelance Zitar and Sitar player, met Pratap Singh during a Concert.
 Pratap had a vision of bringing forth folk music to the mainstream commercial industry.
 By the end of 2014, they were ready with their new genre of Music.
 Pratap Singh suggested the name "Swaraag" - an indo-western fusion band.
 Requests for Wedding & Corporate Events started pouring and Swaraag was introduced on stage for the first time as an instrumental band and the band has 4 artists along with instruments such as Zitar, tabla, guitar, saxophone.
 Later they added vocals to the band, to showcase it to the larger audience, And thus added lead singer Asif Khan, Drum and Khartal instruments.

 Swaraag kept evolving its Music and came up with many new genres of Music like Rajasthani Folk Fusion, Sufi Fusion, Instrumental Fusion, Bollywood Mashup & Ghazals.
 As the Band gained popularity, the team decided to add new instruments like an octopod or a keyboard.
 But Pratap was firm with his decision of keeping the Band completely Acoustic.

 Swaraag now performs Live on stage with instruments like Zitar, Acoustic Guitar, Acoustic Drum and Tabla.
 The band successfully blends the essence of Folk & Sufi, creating fusion out of Punjabi Sufi Music and songs performed by legendary singers like Ustad Nusrat Fateh Ali Khan and Rahat Fateh Ali Khan.
 Instrumental Fusion and Indo-Western instrumental jamming sessions are some of the major highlights of the on-stage performances by Swaraag.